Create or Update the Business Central Client Secret (Azure + Paystand Dashboard)

 __________________________________________________

-Step 3: Configure the secret
+Step 3: Copy the secret Value immediately

 __________________________________________________

-Step 5: Plan for expiration
+Step 4: Plan for expiration

 __________________________________________________